dengdenglele/dengdenglele/README.md

 ### Work in progress

 - [debian-setup](https://github.com/dengdenglele/debian-setup): How to setup a minimal and bloat free Debian installation
-- [codespaces-cli](https://github.com/dengdenglele/codespaces-cli): Learn to use the command line with GitHub codespaces
+- [codespaces-cli](https://github.com/dengdenglele/codespaces-cli): Learn how to use the command line with GitHub codespaces

 <!--
 **dengdenglele/dengdenglele** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.